harabhuvanDCU/DA_DM_Assigment/README.md

+---

 # Predicting Social Media Engagement Using DistilBERT

 This project presents an end-to-end Natural Language Processing (NLP) pipeline to predict the engagement score of social media posts using a fine-tuned DistilBERT model.
-It uses engineered features like sentiment polarity and text length to train a regression model capable of estimating the post's potential impact.
+It combines semantic information with engineered features like sentiment polarity and text length to train a regression model capable of estimating user interaction.

 ---

 ## Project Objective

-- **What**: Build a model that predicts how engaging a post will be using only the text.
+- **What**: Build a model that predicts how engaging a post will be using only its text.
-- **Why**: Engagement metrics guide marketing, trend detection, and content visibility.
-Most current models ignore semantic content.
+- **Why**: Engagement metrics are essential for marketing, trend detection, and platform visibility.
+Most models overlook deep semantic cues in language.
-- **How**: Fine-tune a lightweight transformer (DistilBERT) using engineered sentiment and verbosity features.
+- **How**: Fine-tune a lightweight transformer (DistilBERT) using engineered sentiment and verbosity features to estimate a continuous engagement score.

 ---

 ## Repository Structure

 ```
-.
+DA_DM_Assignment/
 ├── data/
-│   ├── raw/                    # Original datasets from HuggingFace
+│   ├── raw/
+│   │   └── combined_social_media_dataset.csv       # Merged original data
+│   └── cleaned/
-│   └── cleaned/                # Balanced and filtered dataset
+│       └── final_balanced_dataset2.csv             # Cleaned and balanced training data
+│
 ├── model/
-│   └── DA_DM_model/            # Final fine-tuned model
+│   └── DA_DM_model/                                # Final saved DistilBERT regression model
+│       ├── config.json
+│       ├── tokenizer.json
+│       ├── vocab.txt
+│       └── training_args.bin
+│       ...
+│
 ├── src/
-│   └── fine_tune_distilbert.py # Training and evaluation pipeline
+│   └── DA_DM_FINAL_SUBMIT.ipynb                    # Complete pipeline: loading, training, evaluation
+│
 ├── examples/
-│   └── inference_examples.ipynb # Model testing with sample inputs
+│   └── inference_examples.ipynb                    # Notebook for testing predictions
+│
 ├── README.md
 └── requirements.txt
 ```